View Vivian Green's Obituary on kenoshanews.com and share memories

 Vivian Green, 96, of Hartford Wis., formerly of Kenosha and Richland Center, passed on April 14, 2019.

-Her parents were Ray and Leone.
+Her parents were Ray and Leone Simpson.
 She married Walter Green and had four children.

 She is survived by Connie (Dan) Skell, Hartford, and Linda (Fred) Feivor, Kenosha.